 Community Development Facilitator in Coastal Resource Management

-• Review of existing laws and guidelines that govern the management of coastal and marine resources and exploration of the possibility of improving those laws and guidelines
+• Review of existing laws and guidelines that govern the management of coastal and marine resources and explore the possibility of improving those laws and guidelines.

-• Strengthening of community-based organizations (e.g. youth, women, fisherfolk)
+• Sharing transferable skills with community-based organizations (e.g. youth, women, fisher folk).

-• Development of enterprise/alternative livelihoods in the community
+• Development of business concepts/alternative livelihoods in the community.

-• Participation in Disaster Risk Reduction and Management Office through coastal resource management planning and activities
+• Participation in the Disaster Risk Reduction and Management Office through coastal resource management planning and activities.

-Volunteers work primarily with people and are not technical advisors.
-As Community Development Facilitators, Volunteers spend most of their time talking and working with people in government, the school community, women’s groups, children and youth groups, and the fisherfolk in general.
-As a result, Volunteers must have good people skills and the interest and ability to work with people of all ages from different sectors of the community.
-Additionally, Volunteers need to develop the ability to understand and diplomatically navigate the political dynamics in the LGU and community so they can strategize win-win solutions that strengthen the local coastal resource management program and the community’s buy-in to support that program.
-This includes respect for the bureaucratic government processes and timeframes in terms of program implementation
+Volunteers collaborate primarily with people and are not technical advisors.
+As Community Development Facilitators, Volunteers spend most of their time engaging and collaborating with people in government, the school community, women’s groups, children and youth groups, and the fisher folk in general.
+As a result, Volunteers must have good people skills and the interest and ability to collaborate with people of all ages from different sectors of the community.
+Additionally, Volunteers must develop the ability to understand and diplomatically manage the political dynamics in the LGU and community so that they can strategize win-win solutions that strengthen the local coastal resource management program and establish the community’s buy-in to support the program.
+This includes respect for the bureaucratic government processes and time frames in terms of program implementation.

 Depending on the LGU and calendar of activities, Volunteers may have weeks or months when they spend most of their time in the LGU office.
-During other times, Volunteers may spend time away from the office doing environmental education in schools, community organizing with individuals and organizations, and meetings with fisherfolk and other groups.
+During other periods, Volunteers may spend time away from the office doing environmental education in schools, community organizing with individuals and organizations, meetings with fisher folk, and other groups.